raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 --- /hints ---

-If the skier hits the obstacle the costume will change and the game will stop, but there is a problem, the next time you run the game, the skier will still be wearing the fallen over costume.
+If the skier hits the obstacle the costume will change and the game will stop.

+There is a now problem with your game, the next time you run it, the skier will still be wearing the fallen over costume.

 + Set the skier's costume back to *skiing* when the game starts.